awsdocs/aws-javascript-developer-guide-v2/doc_source/sns-examples-publishing-messages.md

 + Install Node\.js\.
 For more information about installing Node\.js, see the [Node\.js website](http://nodejs.org)\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a credentials JSON file, see [Loading Credentials in Node\.js from the Shared Credentials File](loading-node-credentials-shared.md)\.

-## Publishing a Message to an SNS Topic<a name="sns-examples-publishing-text-messages"></a>
+## Publishing a Message to an Amazon SNS Topic<a name="sns-examples-publishing-text-messages"></a>

 In this example, use a Node\.js module to publish a message to an Amazon SNS topic\.
 Create a Node\.js module with the file name `sns_publishtotopic.js`\.
 Configure the SDK as previously shown\.

-Create an object containing the parameters for publishing a message, including the message text and the ARN of the SNS topic\.
+Create an object containing the parameters for publishing a message, including the message text and the ARN of the Amazon SNS topic\.
 For details on available SMS attributes, see [SetSMSAttributes](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html#setSMSAttributes-property)\.

 Pass the parameters to the `publish` method of the `AWS.SNS` client class\.
 Create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the response in the promise callback\.